 Inventories - Inventories consist primarily of printers and consumable supplies, including ribbons and cards, badge accessories, capture devices, and access control components held for resale and are stated at the lower of cost or market on the first-in, first-out ("FIFO") method.
 Inventories are considered available for resale when drop shipped and invoiced directly to a customer from a vendor, or when physically received by TransTech at a warehouse location.
-We record a provision for excess and obsolete inventory whenever an impairment has been identified.
-There is a \$60,000 reserve for impaired inventory as of September 30, 2018 and 2017.
+We recorded a provision for excess and obsolete inventory whenever an impairment has been identified.
+There is a \$35,000 reserve for impaired inventory as of March 31, 2019 and September 30, 2018, respectively.